 💡 Remember, a clearly visible form ensures that anyone who wishes to report can easily do so.

-Next, in this section, you’ll find the direct link to embed the form.
+Direct link: Use a direct link if you wish to send your users to your form directly, rather than using a modal window.
 Copy it, and then paste it strategically on your website, intranet, whistleblower policy, or wherever else you need it.

-⚠️ Tip: Using a direct link guarantees that the form displays consistently across different platforms.
+Using a direct link guarantees that the form displays consistently across different platforms.

 Where do I put the iubenda Whistleblowing link?